clach04/webook_server/README.md

       * Tested clients; KOReader, AlReader, AlReaderX, FBReader
       * does **not** support ebook metadata (including covers/thumbails)
       * does **not** support OPDS Page Streaming Extension
- * Web browser support requires Flask
+ * Web browser support as well as OPDS clients
   * Works with Python 3.x and 2.6+

 The closest equivilents of this tool are [KindleGate](https://github.com/hzengin/KindleGate) which **only** supports conversion to mobi and https://github.com/dubyte/dir2opds.